-In a forward biased pn-junction, electrons are injected into the p-side as minority carriers and holes are injected into the n-side as minority carriers.
+In a forward-biased pn-junction, electrons are injected into the p-side as minority carriers and holes are injected into the n-side as minority carriers.
 This establishes a concentration gradient of minority electrons on the p-side and a concentration gradient of minority holes on the n-side.
 A diffusion current flows because of the concentration gradients.
 This diffusion current is calculated on the page Long/Short diodes.
 The long diode limit is when the metal contacts are much further from the junction than the diffusion lengths so that the minority carriers decay to the equilibrium concentration before they reach metal contacts.
-In this case the minority carrier concentrations are,
+In this case, the minority carrier concentrations are,

 $$n_p(x)=n_{p_0} + n_{p_0}\left(\exp\left(\frac{eV}{k_BT}\right)-1\right) \exp \left(\frac{(x-x_p)}{L_p}\right), \quad \text{for} \quad d_p < x < x_p$$ $$p_n(x)=p_{n_0} + p_{n_0}\left(\exp\left(\frac{eV}{k_BT}\right)-1\right) \exp \left(\frac{-(x-x_n)}{L_p}\right), \quad \text{for} \quad x_n < x < d_n$$Here $d_p$ is the position of the metal-semiconductor interface on the p-side, $x_p$ is the edge of the depletion region on the p-side, $(d_p < x_p < 0)$, $x_n$ is the edge of the depletion region on the n-side, and $d_n$ is the position of the metal-semiconductor interface on the n-side $(0 < x_n < d_n)$.
 The junction between n and p is located at $x = 0$.
 The diffusion lengths are related to the diffusion constants and the minority carrier lifetimes by $L_p = \sqrt{D_p \tau_p}$ and $L_n = \sqrt{D_n \tau_n}$.
 To calculate the minority carrier densities at the edges of the depletion zone, substitute $x = x_p$ in the equation for minority electrons and $x= x_n$ for minority holes.
 The results are the concentrations we expect at the edges of the depletion region,

-$$n_p(x_p) = n_{p_0}\exp\left(\frac{eV}{k_BT}\right),\qquad p_n(x_n) = p_{n_0}\exp\left(\frac{eV}{k_BT}\right).$$Far from the junction the minority carrier concentrations approach the equlibrium concentrations $n_p(x\rightarrow -\infty) = n_{p_0}$, $p_n(x\rightarrow \infty) = p_{n_0}$.
+$$n_p(x_p) = n_{p_0}\exp\left(\frac{eV}{k_BT}\right),\qquad p_n(x_n) = p_{n_0}\exp\left(\frac{eV}{k_BT}\right).$$Far from the junction, the minority carrier concentrations approach the equilibrium concentrations $n_p(x\rightarrow -\infty) = n_{p_0}$, $p_n(x\rightarrow \infty) = p_{n_0}$.

 The electron and hole diffusion current densities are,